appsquickly/typhoon/README.md

 I'll take all the help I can get | While Typhoon is free, open-source and volunteer based, if you're interested in professional consultation/support we do maintain a list of experts and companies that can provide services.
 Get in touch with us, and we'll do our best to connect you.

 **Typhoon is a free and community driven project.
 We only ask that if you've found it useful to please let us know by starring us on Github, sending a tweet mentioning us or emailing info@typhoonframework.org!
 And if not, please let us know what you would like improved.**

+**Contributing**

+Interested in contributing?
+Great!
+Here's the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Contribution-Guide">contribution guide.</a>

 # LICENSE